bokkypoobah/MagicalInternetMoney/README.md

 ##### Addresses - Generate New Stealth Meta-Address

+Click [+] in the Addresses screen to generate a new Stealth Meta-Address.

 <kbd><img src="images/SampleScreen_Addresses_GenerateNewStealthMetaAddress_20240203.png" /></kbd>

 ##### Addresses - Generate New Stealth Meta-Address - Sign With Web3 Wallet